 Strategy for migrating simple SQL is straight-forward – use Cassandra Java driver to create/retrieve data.
 This has minimal impact on the application.

-Simple multi-table SQL and complex SQL can be handled in two ways – option 1) middle-tier graph construction or option 2) use of Cassandra jdbc driver such as Apache Presto or Apache Drill.
+Simple multi-table SQL and complex SQL can be handled in two ways – option 1) middle-tier graph construction using Object Persistence API for C* or option 2) use of Cassandra jdbc driver such as Apache Presto or Apache Drill.
 Although these two may seem different, architecturally they are the same – Apache Presto or Apache Drill would essentially be doing the same thing – building a graph of objects on cluster nodes and converting it to SQL compliant result set.
 Using JDBC has minimal impact on the application.

 There are two reasons why we may want to use the first option of executing multiple queries and composing your own object graph : 1) performance: with your own graph construction you can achieve significantly higher performance which may be the pressing need and 2) avoid duplicate retrievals: you may need the data, immediately or in sub-sequent calls, that is actually pulled by the jdbc driver internally (to prepare the resultset) but is not returned (for architectural reasons) as part of the resultset.